electricimp/AzureIoTHub/README.md

 #### receive(*callback*)

-Opens a listener for cloud-to-device events targetted at this device.
+Opens a listener for cloud-to-device events targeted at this device.
 Whenever an event is received, a delivery object will be passed to the provided callback.
 The event must be acknowledged or rejected by executing a feedback function on the delivery object.
 If no feedback function is called within the scope of the callback the message will be automatically accepted. [*(See AzureIoTHub.Delivery Class for more details)*](#azureiothubdelivery)

 ```squirrel
 client.receive(function(err, delivery) {